attainu/capstone-project-pratik-sahu-au13/server/Progress and API files/progress tracker -Akshay.md

 - Made route for changing DP
 - Made a profile Schema
 - Added profileInfo property to both student and tutor Schema

+## Features and modifications (13th June)

+- Added patch and delete routes for editing and deleting a review
+- Added route to get all the reviews for a particular course
+- Added a route to delete a video (Cloudinary delete is implemeted as well)
+- Added a pre function to calculate the total subscriptions of a course
+- Added logic to calculate the course ratings inside pre function
+- Updated the deployed link with latest changes